Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Methodology

 \subsubsection{Hyperparameter Optimization}

 To ensure a fair and rigorous evaluation, we performed hyperparameter optimization for all baseline methods using Bayesian optimization, as implemented in Scikit-Optimize.
 We explored a total of 50 configurations, with the first 16 chosen randomly as initial points.
 Each configuration was allowed a maximum training time of 3 days.
-If this limit was exceeded, the training was aborted and the process moved on to the next configuration.
+If this limit was exceeded, the training was stopped, the model evaluated and the process moved on to the next configuration.
 The optimization had a maximum time budget of 14 days, and was truncated early if it reached this threshold.
-The trained model that led to the best effectiveness on the validation data---according to an evaluation metric and given cut-off that depends on the paper---was then evaluated on the test data.
-The search space for each method follows previously established ranges from \citet{ferraridacrema2020tois} and is provided in the supplementary material.
+The trained model that led to the best effectiveness on the validation data, according to an evaluation metric and given cut-off that depends on the paper, was then evaluated on the test data.
+For consistency with the original papers, we adopt the same evaluation protocol: models are trained only on the training split and \emph{not} retrained on the union of training and validation; during validation we filter items seen in the training interactions, and during testing we filter all items seen in either the training or the validation interactions.
+The search spaces for all methods follow the ranges established by \citet{ferraridacrema2020tois} (see Appendix \ref{app:baseline-hparams} for details).